top of page

 Unlike traditional garden sheds or storage units, a garden annexe is specifically designed as a livable space, often serving as an extension of the main residence.
 These annexes can be versatile and multifunctional, offering additional living space for various purposes.

-Some people use this space as home offices, guest accommodations, studios, or recreational areas, providing a private and separate environment while still being within the proximity of the main house.
+Some people use this space as home offices, guest accommodations, studios, or recreational areas, providing a private and separate environment while still being within the proximity of the main house

 Annexes come in a range of designs and sizes, offering flexibility to suit different needs and preferences.
 Some garden annexes may include amenities such as a bedroom, bathroom, kitchenette, and living area, making them self-contained living spaces.